Tech-Connect-RAI/LAB112/README.md

 ---

 ## Prerequisites
-s
 - Python 3.11+
-- Familiarity with data science libraries (e.g., Pandas, NumPy, scikit-learn)
+- Familiarity with Python and working with Jupyter notebooks
 - Basic understanding of fairness and responsible AI harms.
 ---

 ## Installation